Queens-Physics/quaboom/README.md

 source env/bin/activate  # if using a virtual environment source env.sh  # always required
 ```

+To deactivate the virtual environment
+and revert back to your primary user environment,
+thereby undoing the changes to some environment variables
+(including `PATH` and `PYTHONPATH`),
+simply run `deactivate`.

 For Jupyter Notebooks, the following is needed in the first cell
 to source the environment after the `configure` script has been run: